 - K(1).
 The applicant/developer shall promote awareness of hurricane/flooding hazard, preparedness and hazard mitigation through public information, neighborhood association newsletters, model homes, commercial/office buildings, etc. - K(2).
-The applicant shall meet or exceed all appropriate federal, state and local construction codes, setback requirements, and flood plain management regulations recognizing the vulnerability of this site to fresh water flooding and tropical storms and hurricanes. - K(3).
+The applicant shall meet or exceed all appropriate federal, state, and local construction codes, setback requirements, and flood plain management regulations recognizing the vulnerability of this site to fresh water flooding and tropical storms and hurricanes. - K(3).
 Prior to the first Final Site Plan for a site located either completely or partially within the Coastal Planning Area, as identified in the Comprehensive Plan, the applicant shall develop a master plan for evacuation and recovery to ensure the safe and orderly evacuation of vulnerable residents, hotel guests, and employees after an official evacuation order is issued.
 This plan shall include such provisions as, but not be limited to: (1) ordering all buildings in the evacuated areas closed for the duration of a hurricane evacuation order; (2) informing all residents, guests and employees of evacuation routes out of the flood prone area and measures to be followed in the event of same; and (3) making all efforts to coordinate with and inform appropriate public authorities of building closings, security and safety measures, and evacuation and re-entry/recovery plans.
 This plan shall be submitted to the DCA and the County for review and approval before approval of a Final Site Plan for habitable construction within the Coastal Planning Area.
 DCA shall have 45 days to comment on this plan.
-The Development Order shall be amended to include the master plan for evacuation and recovery at time of submittal and approval of the next NOPC following the approval of said plan. - K(4).
+Completed and attached as Exhibit 13. - K(4).
 Prior to the first Final Site Plan approval for any site located either completely or partially within the Coastal Planning Area for habitable construction, the applicant shall develop a master plan for mitigating the project's impacts on emergency public shelters consistent with the requirements of Rule 9J-2.0256, FAC.
 These measures may include, but not be limited to: construction of shelter space in accordance with ARC 4496 shelter standards; payment in lieu of construction; and /or participation in the upgrading of existing shelter space.
 The plan shall be submitted to the DCA and the County for review and approval before approval of a Final Site Plan for habitable construction.
 DCA shall have 45 days to comment on this plan.
-The development order shall be amended to include the Master Plan for emergency public shelter space at the time of submittal and approval of the next NOPC following approval of said Plan.
+Competed and attached as Exhibit 13.